facette/docs/content/docs/api.md

 The dates returned by the API are using the [RFC 3399][1] timestamp format.

-Some of the API calls can specify a `range` parameter accepting the format `[-]<number>{d,h,m,s}`.
+Some of the API calls can specify a `range` parameter accepting the format `[-]<number>{y,mo,d,h,m,s}`.
 For example, the last day can be expressed with the following expressions:

  * `-1d`
  * `-24h`